| Title: | The Free Algebra |

 There is an extended discussion of disordR discipline in the

-context of algebras in the mvp package at accessor.Rd
+context of algebras in the mvp package at accessor.Rd.

 Robin K. S. Hankin

-a <- rfalg() a coeffs(a) words(a) # NB: hash is identical to that of coeffs(a) coeffs(a) <- 7 # replacement methods work a coeffs(a) #
+a <- rfalg() a coeffs(a) words(a) # NB: hash is identical to that of coeffs(a) coeffs(a) <- 7 # replacement methods work a coeffs(a)a <- rfalg() a coeffs(a) words(a) # NB: hash is identical to that of coeffs(a) coeffs(a) <- 7 # replacement methods work a coeffs(a)

-is a map from a
+The adjoint of is a map from a

-to the endomorphism group of
+Lie group to the endomorphism group of defined

 by